 Child witchcraft accusations are a harrowing reality that the world has still not woken up to.

-It is hard to believe that this real and growing humanitarian crisis is happening, right now, in 2017.
+It is hard to believe that this real and growing humanitarian crisis is happening, right now, at the end of 2017.
 These barbaric acts of cruelty may not be happening where you live, but what if they did ?

 What if there was no child helpline to call?